ldups/info-vis-lead-levels/README.md

 This interactive web based data visualization explores the devastating and lasting effects of childhood blood lead exposure in Philadelphia.

-Through a series of scrollytelling trensitions powered by D3.js, it connects blood lead levels to housing, historical practices, education, and playground infrastructure, all within the city’s geography.
+Through a series of scrollytelling transitions powered by D3.js, it connects blood lead levels to housing, historical practices, education, and playground infrastructure, all within the city’s geography.

 ## Demo